Searching optimal scales for reconstructing cosmological initial conditions using convolutional neural networks: Discussions

 \section{Discussions}

 Our analysis demonstrates that the scale of the input sub-box plays a crucial role in the performance of CNN-based reconstruction.
-The optimal reconstruction quality—across metrics such as loss, PDF similarity, transfer function, and correlation coefficient—is achieved with sub-box sizes of $\lsub\sim150$–$200\hmpc$, consistent across multiple diagnostics.
+The optimal sub-box size, according to multiple diagnostic metrics, is found to be $\lsub = 150$–$200\ \hmpc$.

-This result reflects a fundamental trade-off between resolution and contextual information.
-Smaller sub-boxes ($\lsub\lesssim100\hmpc$) provide high spatial resolution but lack large-scale context, making it harder for the network to distinguish local fluctuations from global structures.
-On the other hand, very large sub-boxes ($\lsub\gtrsim250\hmpc$) include broader context but dilute small-scale details, limiting the network's ability to resolve fine features in the initial conditions.
+This result reflects a fundamental trade-off between resolution and the global structure.
+Smaller sub-boxes ($\lsub\lesssim100\hmpc$) provide higher spatial resolution but lack large-scale context, making it harder for the network to distinguish local fluctuations from global structures.
+On the other hand, large sub-boxes ($\lsub\gtrsim250\hmpc$) include broader context but dilute small-scale details, limiting the network's ability to resolve fine features in the initial conditions.
 The intermediate scale of $\lsub\sim150$–$200\hmpc$ appears to strike the right balance in standard cosmological models: it is large enough to capture meaningful environmental information, yet still preserves the local detail necessary for accurate reconstruction.

 On small scales ($0.2<k<0.4,h,\mathrm{Mpc}^{-1}$), we observe that different sub-box sizes yield optimal results depending on the evaluation metric.
 Specifically, sub-boxes with $\lsub\sim114$–$190\hmpc$ best reproduce the transfer function, indicating accurate recovery of the overall amplitude of the power spectrum.
 In contrast, slightly larger sub-boxes with $\lsub\sim190$–$226\hmpc$ achieve higher correlation coefficients, suggesting better phase alignment between the reconstructed and true initial fields.
 This difference likely reflects a trade-off between resolution and contextual information: smaller sub-boxes emphasize local structure and detail, improving power recovery, while larger sub-boxes provide a broader context that helps preserve large-scale coherence and phase information.
 The correlation coefficient is more sensitive to the alignment of features, whereas the transfer function reflects only amplitude matching.
 Thus, these metrics highlight complementary aspects of reconstruction performance, and the ideal sub-box size may differ depending on the scientific objective.